TimmapuramAakash/EasyCommuteAssignment/README.md

 # EasyCommuteAssignment

-# pathSum java is same program but with custom input
+# pathSum java file is same program as root_leaf_sum python file but with custom input